If you’re arranging team-building exercises for just a handful of employees, be grateful! They’re...

 Motivation requires a destination, a possibility.
 Employees should have a clear idea of the skills required and the milestones necessary to move up within the company.

-If promotions from within are limited, there should still be training opportunities, career development discussions/reviews, lateral moves, or mentorship programs.
+Are promotions from within limited?
+There should still be training opportunities, career development discussions, lateral moves, or mentorship programs.
 Encouraging people to strive for more and better needs to include the employee’s future, not just company results.

 6. Prioritize communication and collaboration